The Experimental Design

 If JAR1 activity enables the Arabidopsis plants to mount a defense, insect feeding might somehow differ when feeding on the wild-type plants compared with the jar1 mutants.
 How could this hypothesis be tested?

 Looks Good!
-Correct: Good job!
+Good job!
 Having insects feed on both wild-type plants and jar1 mutants would give a both a positive control and a treatment a means of which to make comparisons to verify treatment effects.
 This could only be accomplished by allowing insects to feed exclusively on one type of plant and exclusively on the other.

 Question